Contents

 Picking icons

-Components with an icon setting include an icon picker on the Component tab.
+Components with an icon setting include an icon picker in the Selected Component section.
 Search by name across thousands of icons (the first 15 matches are shown), then click an icon to apply it.
 Your current selection is highlighted in the grid and shown next to "Current Selection."

 Hiding components per device

-Use the Hide tab to hide a component everywhere or only on specific screen sizes — for example, hide a large banner on phones.
-Hidden components stay visible while you edit (so you can still select and change them) and disappear in preview and on the published page.
+Use Hide Column in the Selected Column section to hide a column everywhere or only on specific screen sizes — for example, hide a large banner on phones.
+Hidden columns stay visible while you edit (so you can still select and change them) and disappear in preview and on the published page.

 Good to know